smith1401/bladerf-sdr-aio/README.md

 A python wrapper for the bladerf python bindings from Nuand.
 It provides synchronous as well as asynchronous functionality to send and receive data to and from the BladeRF SDR.

 ## Installation
+- To install the requirements for this package: `python3 -m pip install -r requirements.txt `
 - To install system-wide: `sudo python3 setup.py install`
 - To install for your user: `python3 setup.py install`